 Change the bandages after two days.
 If the dressing falls off, clean the wound before replacing the bandages.
 If done correctly, most victims of bumblefoot recover fully.
 But, they will be somewhat hindered until their foot has healed.

 I once had a large Buff Orpington hen with bumblefoot.
 I removed her scab and wrapped her foot in pink vet wrap.
 I mistakenly left her out with her friends.
 That evening an enormous Great Horned Owl swooped down and chose her for dinner.
-(Check out How to protect your chickens from owls and hawks here)

 I was amazed that any bird could pick up my 6-7 pound hen and fly off with her, and I’ve always wondered how the owl dealt with the pink vet wrap and gauze!